 Adjusted Trial Balance Errors and How to Prevent Them

 While preparing the adjusted trial balance, it's essential to be aware of the potential errors that can occur.
 These errors can undermine the accuracy of financial statements and lead to incorrect decision-making.
-Let's explore some common errors encountered during the creation of the adjusted trial balance:
+Let's explore some common errors encountered during the creation of the adjusted trial balance

 Omitted Adjusting Entries

 One of the most critical errors is omitting necessary adjusting entries.
-Adjusting entries are made to ensure that revenues and expenses are recognized in the correct accounting period.
+Adjusting entries are made to ensure that revenues and expenses are recognised in the correct accounting period.
 Failure to include these adjustments can distort the financial statements and misrepresent the true financial position of the business.

 Incorrect Adjusting Entries